PanicStation.org

 Short answer

-Don’t guess.
-Say clearly: “I can’t make an identification” or “I’m not confident enough to identify anyone,” and make sure that exact wording is recorded.
+Do not guess.
+Say clearly, “I can’t make an identification” or “I’m not confident enough to identify anyone,” and ask for that uncertainty to be recorded.

 Do not do these things

-• Don’t “pick the closest” or choose because you feel you should help.
+• Don’t pick the closest person because you feel you should help.

-• Don’t let anyone talk you into being “more certain” than you are.
+• Don’t let anyone talk you into sounding more certain than you are.

 What to do now

-1. Use one clear sentence and stick to it.
-Say: “I’m not confident enough to identify anyone” (or “I can’t identify anyone”).
-If someone looks familiar but you’re unsure, say: “Number __ looks similar, but I cannot identify them.”
+1. Use one clear sentence.
+Say, “I’m not confident enough to identify anyone,” or, “I can’t identify anyone.”
+If someone looks similar but you are unsure, say, “Number __ looks similar, but I cannot identify them.”

-5. If you feel pressured, ask for a supervisor and repeat your position.
-Calmly say: “I’m not willing to guess.
-Please note that I’m not making an identification.”
+5. If you feel pushed, repeat your position.
+Say, “I’m not willing to guess.
+Please note that I am not making an identification.”
+Ask to speak to the person running the procedure or a senior officer.

-7. If you are being treated as a suspect, get a solicitor before doing anything further.
-Say: “I want legal advice before I take part in any identification procedure or answer further questions.”
-If you’re under 18 or need support because of vulnerability, ask for an appropriate adult as well.
+7. If police say you are a suspect, ask for legal advice.
+Say, “I want legal advice before I agree, refuse, sign anything, or answer further questions about this identification procedure.”
+If you are under 18 or need support because of vulnerability, ask for the support person or appropriate adult required locally.

 What can wait